CoverGenius/k8sutil/README.md

 If you're interested, here's [more detailed information](utils/linter_usage.md) on how to use the tool.

+#### Why this and not kube-score?
+[kube-score](https://github.com/zegl/kube-score) is probably the most similar tool to `k8sutil lint` out there.
+What is most notable that I haven't seen replicated elsewhere is the possibility to automatically fix issues with the resource configurations so that easy fixes don't have to be performed by hand.
+I also think this tool is more open to extension since each rule is implemented declaratively rather than procedurally, and there is hope that in the future, client-specific kubernetes linting rules can easily be implemented by the client herself.
+Fingers crossed!

 ## `show-dependencies`
 ### Show Dependencies implied by YAML Kubernetes Resources
 Sometimes a resource definition contains a reference to another kubernetes resource, implying that you think the other resource actually exists at all.
 This tool gives you a basic summary of the assumptions that your kubernetes resources are making.
 This way, you can ensure that those assumptions are met before you go ahead and apply to the cluster.
 See the [source ](utils/analyse_dependencies.go) for all the assumptions that are reported for each resource type.

 <img src="screenshots/show_dependencies.png" alt="drawing" width="600"/>

+#### Why use this?
+If you are interested in getting some level of static validation of your kubernetes object definitions locally before you apply to the cluster, this could be a nice helper.
+In general, I love tools that help you validate your code before you run it, and if you do too, I recommend this.
+It'll be much easier to catch typos that could end up leading to unexpected behaviour at the cluster level.

 ### TODO (Future Work)
 - The utils package is kind of a mess, want to make subdirectories based on each subcommand?